A teacher getting the children to self assess their work against the lesson aims and objectives.

 can be a place where everybody from whatever background and ability should be

 educated together.
-We would see ourselves as one people.
+We would see ourselves then as one people.
 The lack of social

-education system could focus on all our children together as equals and provide
+education system could focus on all our children together as equals and value their individuality and personal needs and provide

 a high standard of education for the whole population and not be distracted and